New Family Info

 What kind of medical information does CHCA need?

-For 2022-2023, we are shifting most student medical information to an online database called Magnus Health.
+CHCA uses an online database called Magnus Health to manage most student medical information.
 Most forms are electronic and can be completed online.
 Forms requiring a doctor’s signature can be downloaded from Magnus Health, completed and signed by a doctor, and then re-uploaded to your Magnus Health account.

 By mid-July you will have access to your Magnus Health account through your Veracross Parent Portal and the specific health forms required for each of your students will be presented to you within your Magnus Health account.